david-heurtel-depeiges/david-heurtel-depeiges.github.io/index.md

 ## About me & Interests

 Hi, I am David Heurtel-Depeiges, a final year Master Student at Ecole Normale Supérieure Paris-Saclay through the MVA program: Mathematics, Vision and Learning (Apprentissage in French).
 I completed my undergraduate studies at Ecole Polytechnique, where I studied Applied Mathematics and Computer Science.
-I also did my first year of Master's there [^1].
+I also did my first year of Master's there[^1].
 I am widely interested in Machine Learning, Deep Learning and their application to many interesting problem from environemental studies to cosmology or other fields.
 More specifically, I am interested in the two (wide) following topics:
 - **Deep Generative Models** with a focus on helping solve complex inference problems (including inverse problems) for scientific or medical applications.
 Right now I am looking at the intersection of optimal transport and generative modeling.
 And **Representation Learning** as data in science and medicine come in increasingly large quantity and a multimodal fashion.
 Advances in both these fields seem key to solving many challenges in scientific and medical AI.

 - **Foundation Models** and **AI Safety**.
 I am interested in the role of multimodality in building bettre foundation models.
 I am also interested in AI safety and its derivatives (interpretability, bias/fairness).
 Ultimately, understanding how foundation models work can help us understand and detect their failure modes (jailbreaking, hallucinations, etc.) and build better systems (truthful, robust ones).

 I am currently looking for a PhD position starting september 2024!
 I am also looking for a 4 to 6 months research internship starting in March/April 2024.

+I am going to cheat a little bit on this question and mention three papers: Stochastic Interpolants with data-dependent couplings, Entropic Neural Optimal Transport via Diffusion Processes, and Diffusion Schrödinger Bridge Matching.
+I reckon recent advances at the intersection of generative modeling and optimal transport could have a tremendous impact on solving complex inference problems and very general inverse problems (non-linear ones or under non gaussian noise) in science or medicine (e.g. inverse problems in cosmology, medical imaging, etc.).
+Ultimately, I would like for my research to contr

 ## News
 **On 16.
 December 2023 Will be giving a brief talk at NeurIPS 2023 ML and the Physical Sciences workshop!**